DustinScharf/musiccharts/prebuild/readme.md

 ### MusicCharts.exe
-MusicCharts.exe contains the chart scrapper, you can download and execute without anything else.
+MusicCharts.exe contains the chart scrapper, you can download and execute it without anything else.